-- Click on the Sensitive Data Decision Tree flowchart to get an overview of issues and solutions.
+- Click on the Publishing and sharing sensitive data flowchart to get an overview of issues and solutions.

 - If you have time: follow a couple of the links on the sensitive data page which are of particular interest to you.